-It’s easy to forget that the world of today is full of driving, hunching over screens and plenty of stress, which can in turn influence our cervical spine.
+It’s easy to forget that the world of today is full of driving, hunching over screens and plenty of stress, which all may impact our cervical spine.
 It’s no surprise that neck pain has become one of the most common complaint we hear from our patients.
 By supporting the weight of the head, your neck has tough job.
-Millions of people experience chronic pains, aches and discomfort at some point in their lives.
+Millions of people experience chronic neck pains, aches and discomfort at some point in their lives.

-Statistically, women are more likely to suffer with neck pain than me, with the mean age of onset being 45 years for women and 60 years for men (1) It has been identified in a study by Kääria S cited in (1), a number of risk factors for the development of chronic neck pain in women to be:
+Statistically, women are more likely to suffer from neck pain than men, with the mean age of onset being 45 years for women and 60 years for men.
+There are a number of risk factors for the development of chronic neck pain:

 - work-related emotional exhaustion and stress

 Neck pain presentation is often more complicated than other regions of the spine.
 This is because the neck is quite complex and can be influenced by many other factors in the kinetic chain.
 For example, a person who has a shoulder injury e.g. a rotator cuff tear may also present with chronic neck pain, which is often secondary to the tear itself.
 There may be a history of whiplash or the person may work at a desk for long hours, resulting in postural related pain.